knownasilya/passage-list/README.md

 - `passages` -- You can pass in a pre-parsed array of passages.
 - `translation` -- By default it's ASV, see [here][translations] for a list of available options.
 - `bibliaContentOptions` -- Override the default content options, see the [Biblia Content API][content-api].
+- `action` -- String of action name, action receives the text of the passage that's clicked on.

 [translations]: http://api.biblia.com/docs/Available_Bibles
 [content-api]: http://api.biblia.com/docs/Bible_Content